Yuan Phai: Historical background

-By the 14th century, there were three centers of power in the Chao Phraya River basin: Lanna, a confederation of cities in the upper reaches of the basin with a capital usually sited at Chiang Mai; Ayutthaya, a confederation of cities near the coast with a capital at Ayutthaya from 1350; the old Sukhothai Kingdom in the middle reaches, now generally known as the Northern Cities (เมืองเหนือ Mueang Nuea), with a capital at Phitsanulok.
+By the 14th century there were three centres of power in the Chao Phraya River basin.
+Lanna was a confederation of cities in the upper reaches, with a capital usually at Chiang Mai.
+Ayutthaya was a confederation of cities near the coast, with a capital at Ayutthaya from 1350.
+The old Sukhothai Kingdom held the middle reaches and was by then generally known as the Northern Cities (เมืองเหนือ Mueang Nuea), with a capital at Phitsanulok.
 From the late 14th century, Lanna and Ayutthaya vied to control the Northern Cities and thus dominate the whole basin.

 Ayutthaya gradually absorbed the Northern Cities by a process that was largely peaceful.
 The Ayutthaya and Sukhothai ruling families exchanged marriage partners over several generations.
 People relocated between the two regions, particularly nobles from the Northern Cities absorbed into the Ayutthaya official nobility.
 The accession of King Trailokanat in 1448 was a significant step in this process as he was descended from the Ayutthaya and Sukhothai ruling families on the male and female side respectively.

 Soon after this accession, Phraya Yutthisathian (ยุธิษเฐียร), a prince of the Sukhothai family, rebelled against Ayutthaya and took his followers to Chiang Mai.
-According to the Chiang Mai Chronicle, when Yutthisathian and Trailokanat were childhood friends in Phitsanulok, Trailokanat had promised that on becoming king he would appoint Yutthisathian as upparat or deputy king, governing the northern part of the merging domain, but reneged and made him only governor of Phitsanulok.
+According to the Chiang Mai Chronicle, the two had been childhood friends in Phitsanulok, and Trailokanat had promised that on becoming king he would make Yutthisathian upparat, or deputy king, over the northern part of the merging domain.
+He reneged, and made him only governor of Phitsanulok.
 Possibly this story is the way the chronicle conveys a wider opposition to the creeping merger among the Sukhothai nobility.

 King Tilokkarat of Chiang Mai (r.1441-1487) had already greatly expanded the Lanna domain by absorbing Phrae and Nan.
 Yutthisathian encouraged him extend his power over the Northern Cities, leading to a series of battles between Ayutthaya and Lanna over the next thirty years.
 In 1463, Trailokanat relocated his capital to Phitsanulok, probably as part of this struggle.
 The city of Chiang Chuen (เชียงชื่น; the name for Si Satchanalai under Lanna rule) became key to this struggle because of its strategic position on a route between Phitsanulok and Chiang Mai.
 Chiang Mai seems to have controlled the place from the late 1460s.

 Although the poem presents the battle as a great victory, it did not settle the contest between Ayutthaya and Lanna over the Northern Cities which continued intermittently until the mid 16th century.

 Summary of the poem

-The poem has four parts: a eulogy of King Trailokkanat (preamble and stanzas 1-60); a summary of key events from 1431 to c.1466 (stanzas 61-82); a main narrative of events from 1451 to the battle (stanzas 83 to 266); the battle and celebration of victory (stanzas 267 to 295).
+The poem has four parts: a eulogy of King Trailokkanat (preamble and stanzas 1-60); a summary of key events from 1431 to c.1466 (stanzas 61–82); a main narrative of events from 1451 to the battle (stanzas 83 to 266); the battle and celebration of victory (stanzas 267 to 295).